-In this episode of the Pulse of the Podcast, “Learning from Others”, Paul Miller and I talk about the importance of collaboration, and how learning from others can be helpful to your firm.
+In this episode of the Pulse of the Practice podcast, “Learning from Others”, Paul Miller and I talk about the importance of collaboration, and how learning from others can be helpful to your firm.
 One of the things about being face to face in front of people is the benefit of collaboration.

 There are also plenty of learning opportunities online that can easily fit anyone’s schedule.
 In any industry, there is value in learning from others in accounting.
 Sometimes in the accounting industry firms are known for doing their own thing the way they’ve known it and not always initiating research into newer trends.
 As accountants we stay so busy that we don’t usually take time to stop and talk to other firms.
 We wait for someone to pull us away or until there’s a problem.
 Here are some things that accounting firms have to recognize they need to learn from others and why it’s important to have a learning strategy in the firm.

 The value of expanding your learning strategy in the firm

 For many firms, their action around learning is more of a reaction to something happening or from a lesson learned situation.
 You may find yourself trying to reinvent the wheel, but problems you run across are often not new.
 It’s important to remain open-minded and more intentional when it comes to learning from others.
 If you’re really intentional about what you’re trying to do as a firm and where you’re going, then you can start thinking about what is it that you need to learn.
 Learning from others either confirms what you already know or gives you some insight to think about your processes in a new way to expand your learning strategy in the firm.
 If you’re going to learn from someone else, there are a couple things that have to happen first.
 One of those is to have a little bit of humility and the second involves transparency.

 Finding value in learning from others in accounting